Roberto Gagliardini

-Roberto Gagliardini (/it/; born 7 April 1994) is an Italian professional footballer who plays as a defensive midfielder for Serie A club Hellas Verona.
+Roberto Gagliardini (/it/; born 7 April 1994) is an Italian professional footballer who plays as a defensive midfielder for Serie A club Cagliari.

 Club career

 Atalanta and loan spells

-Born in Bergamo to physical education teacher and a Sicilian mother, Gagliardini began his career at hometown club Atalanta playing for their youth teams and later for the reserves.
+Born in Bergamo to a physical education teacher father and a Sicilian mother, Gagliardini began his career at hometown club Atalanta playing for their youth teams and later for the reserves.
 He was promoted to the first-team squad for the 2013–14 season.

 On 4 December 2013, Gagliardini made his professional debut, starting in a 2–0 home win over Sassuolo, for the campaign's Coppa Italia.

 Loan to Cesena

 On 17 January 2014, he was loaned to Serie B side Cesena with a 6-month loan deal.
 On 25 January he made his debut for Cesena as a substitute, replacing Guido Marilungo in the 74th minute and one minute later he scored his first career goal in a 3–1 away win over Varese.
 On 2 February, Gagliardini played his first full match for Cesena, a 1–1 away draw against Virtus Lanciano.
 On 6 June, Gagliardini was sent-off with a double yellow card in the 67th minute of a 1–0 away win against Modena.
 Gagliardini ended his 6-month loan to Cesena with 21 apeparences, including 16 as a starter, and 1 goal.
 He helped the team win promotion to Serie A.